Management and Training Corporation: Diboll

+Illinois

-About 100 Hopkins Park, Illinois residents demonstrated in July 2016 against an MTC proposed immigration prison there.
+About 100 Hopkins Park residents demonstrated in July 2016 against an MTC proposed immigration prison there.
 Larger competitors had also been rejected: Corrections Corporation of America in Joliet and Crete, Illinois, and GEO Group in Hobart and Gary, Indiana due to similar protests.
 Protesters said that Arizona's cancellation of the MTC contract at Kingman state prison was reason not to do business with the company.